 - Overview of USDA Foods Program in Connecticut (CSDE)

 - Product Information

-- USDA Foods Database (provides vendor-specific nutrition, allergen and ingredient information for direct delivery USDA Foods for Child Nutrition Programs.
+- USDA Foods Database: Provides vendor-specific nutrition, allergen, and ingredient information for direct delivery USDA Foods for Child Nutrition Programs.
 Products can be searched by food category and WBSCM material code.

-- USDA Foods in Schools Product Information Sheets (include product description, crediting and yield information, culinary tips and recipes, food safety information, and Nutrition Facts per serving.
+- USDA Foods in Schools Product Information Sheets: Include product description, crediting and yield information, culinary tips and recipes, food safety information, and Nutrition Facts per serving.
 Will be replaced with the USDA Foods Database by December 2023.

 - CSDE Presentation from the SNACT USDA Foods Show: Pivoting into 2022 (February 2022)

 - Institute of Child Nutrition (Note: Users must create a free account in iLearn)